openwisp/openwisp-controller/docs/user/zerotier.rst

 now is a good time to do so.
 You can start by simply installing ZeroTier on your server from the `official website <https://www.zerotier.com/download/>`_.

-2. Create VPN server configuration for ZeroTier
+2. Create VPN Server Configuration for ZeroTier
 -----------------------------------------------

 1. Visit ``/admin/config/vpn/add/`` to add a new VPN server.